Team

 arif.rachmatullah@sri.com

-Arif Rachmatullah, Ph.D., conducts research at the intersection of science and computer science in K–12 education.
-He studies the impact of programming on science teaching and learning, STEM career interests, and attitudes towards both fields.
-Rachmatullah also develops and validates assessments and research instruments using psychometric methods.
-His research includes game-based science learning and K–12 attitudes towards evolution.
-Read More.
+Arif Rachmatullah, PhD, conducts research at the intersection of science and computer science in K–12 education.
+He studies the impact of computer programming on science teaching and learning, STEM career interests, and attitudes toward both fields.
+He also develops and validates STEM assessments and research instruments using psychometric methods.
+His research includes game-based science learning and K–12 students and teachers’ acceptance of biological evolution.
+Read more.

 Hui Yang